lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

 ---
-title: Did software-related job offers explode during the pandemic?
+title: "Analyzing LinkedIn's data export: what happened in 2021?"
-description: Analyzing my Linkedin data export to see if and by how much the software industry exploded during the pandemic.
+description: Analyzing my LinkedIn data export to see if and by how much the software industry exploded during the pandemic.
-created_at: 2021-09-30 13:54:30 -0300
+created_at: 2021-10-07 11:45:00 -0300
 kind: article
 published: true
 tags: